Cygnus X-3: A variable petaelectronvolt gamma-ray source: Hadronic origin of the UHE emission

-The kinematic threshold for $p \gamma$ interactions introduces a strong angular dependence in the $\gamma$-ray production rate (Fig.M11), giving preference to specific orientations of the jet and resulting in an effective modulation of PeV radiation.
+The kinematic threshold for $p \gamma$ interactions introduces a strong angular dependence in the $\gamma$-ray production rate (Fig. M8), giving preference to specific orientations of the jet and resulting in an effective modulation of PeV radiation.
 This interpretation is supported by the concentration of {\it all} detected photons with energies exceeding 0.4~PeV within two narrow orbital phase intervals, 0.1–0.3 and 0.8–1.0 (Fig. \ref{fig:skymap}, right panel), which likely correspond to the most favorable interaction geometries.
 The PeV flux modulation has a conceptual similarity to the 4.8-hour orbital modulation observed at GeV energies, as both signals originate from interactions with the UV photon field of the companion star.
-At GeV energies, modulation arises from anisotropic inverse Compton scattering, where the cross section depends on the angle between interacting photons and relativistic electrons.
-At PeV energies, the modulation is driven by the angular dependence of the energy threshold for $p \gamma$ interactions.
+At GeV energies, modulation can arise from anisotropic inverse Compton (IC) scattering, where the cross section depends on the angle between interacting photons and relativistic electrons.
+At PeV energies, the modulation is driven by the angular dependence of the energy threshold for $p \gamma_{UV}$ interactions.
 While both phenomena reflect the system’s geometry, the resulting light curves may be governed by distinct conditions and timescales.
-Consequently, the relation between the modulated GeV and PeV lightcurves could be quite complex without a necessity for a correlation.
+Furthermore, GeV and PeV $\gamma$ rays likely originate from different locations (see Methods C.1 for a discussion).
+Consequently, the relation between the modulated GeV and PeV light curves could be quite complex without a necessity for a correlation.
+At lower energies, modulation of $pp$ and $p\gamma_X$ interactions may result from the complex interplay between outflows driven by the compact object (i.e., the jet and wind) and the WR wind (see Methods C.2 for a discussion).
+In addition, at $\sim$100~TeV, mild orbital modulation may arise due to anisotropic, albeit weak, absorption by the UV photon field.